curve

 Product Management

-Focus on the user experience in product management
+Focus on the user experience in product management and connect UX decisions to measurable business value

 The Product Manager and user experience (UX) optimization